 - Ethnobiology: Cultural Preservation in Foods, Medicinals, and Technology (also links to Week 3) — can look at maize, chocolate, cochineal, etc., or the “Columbian Exchange” (links to weekend activities)

-Potential Topics Related to Week 3:
+Some of the Topics Related to Week 3:

 - Textiles as Cultural Expression for Women: Text, Subtext, Context, and Intertextuality